Uralkali seeking deals for potash, distribution network

 The company's largest shareholder is Russian billionaire Suleyman Kerimov.
 Beyond Kerimov, roughly 60 percent of the company's shares are held by investors in the United States and 40 percent in London.

-Key Uralkali rivals include Canada-based Potash Corp (POT.TO), the world's largest potash producer, as well as Mosaic Co (MOS.N).
+Key Uralkali rivals include Canada-based Potash Corp, the world's largest potash producer, as well as Mosaic Co.

 INDIAN FERTILIZER CONTRACT